AyFK/nvim_config/README.md

-a light and fast neovim setup
+My current neovim setup.
+Needs to be light and fast.